akka/akka-http-quickstart-scala.g8/src/main/g8/README.md

 * `UserRegistry.scala` -- the actor which handles the registration requests
 * `JsonFormats.scala` -- converts the JSON data from requests into Scala types and from Scala types into JSON responses

+## Configure the resolver

+> The Akka dependencies are available from Akka’s secure library repository.
+To access them you need to use a secure, tokenized URL as specified at https://account.akka.io/token.

 ## Interacting with the sample

 After starting the sample with `sbt run` the following requests can be made: